tan10vir/BLA_hub/docs/install.rst

 Users with Python 3.6 and above need to convert the downloaded source code scripts to Python 3 using the python package 2to3_.

-For example to convert *config.py* type:
+For example to convert a file named *config.py* type:

 ::